MarcusWolschon/osmeditor4android/BUILDING.md

 # Building Vespucci

-We extensively use the support libraries (currently not the androidx variants).
+We extensively use the androidx libraries.
 Given that Google randomly makes incompatible changes to these and regularly drops existing functionality, you are on your own if you use any other version than what is configured for gradle.

 See [translations document](TRANSLATIONS.md) for information on how Vespucci is translated.